 - Cervical cancer is a cancer that's found anywhere in the cervix.
+It mostly affects women under the age of 45.

 - It's part of the reproductive system and is sometimes called the neck of the womb.